tahosprojects/honeypot-ti-llm-splunk/README.md

 ## 5. Resource Contention and Resize

 Running Splunk, T-Pot, and the internal T-Pot stack on 8GB RAM caused instability.
-I disabled T-Pot’s redundant internal ELK stack since Splunk was serving as the SIEM, then resized the VPS to 16GB RAM, 8 vCPUs, and 260GB storage.
+I disabled T-Pot's redundant internal ELK stack since Splunk was serving as the SIEM, then resized the VPS to 16GB RAM, 8 vCPUs, and 260GB storage.

 <p align="center"><img src="files/Screenshot%202026-07-13%20030615.png" width="720"></p>